 When you’re ready to get started, visit the help topic Get started with big data file shares for technical information on how to prepare and connect to your data.
 For more information on analysis tools provided by GeoAnalytics, visit Perform big data analysis using GeoAnalytics Server.

-Keep in mind, this is the current list as of ArcGIS Enterprise 10.6.1 and 10.7.
+Keep in mind, this is the current list as of ArcGIS Enterprise 10.6.1 and 10.7, and 10.8.
 You can always reference the documentation for an updated list and we will keep this blog updated as well as new options are released.

 For questions, comments and product needs for GeoAnalytics Server, please contact GeoAnalytics@esri.com.
 As we continue to develop the product, your data needs will help drive us to add support for other storage types and options.